TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/pupil/finding-pupils.md

 ## Finding current pupils

-Use {% include glossarytooltip.html explain="Find People" %} to look for a pupil.
+The fastest way to find a current pupil is to use {% include glossarytooltip.html explain="Find People" %}.

-> You can also search for parents and guardians, and members of staff {:.tip}
+> You can likewise use **Find People** to search for parents and guardians, and members of staff {:.tip}

 ## Finding any pupil